AI in action

 A full-stack generative AI platform like Writer reduces the need for every user to be good at writing prompts.
 Only a small number of power-users within an organization need to understand prompt engineering and can leverage their expertise across a broad swath of front-line uses.

-For example, within Writer, organizations build custom apps that require only a few user inputs.
+For example, within Writer, organizations build AI apps that require only a few user inputs.
 To create a new medical product landing page, a user might reference a URL or upload a PDF, select an audience segment from an internal predefined list, and select “generate content.”
 This creates a consistent, repeatable process that doesn’t require any prompt knowledge from the users.

 A custom-built app in Writer, showing a series of user inputs and the output for a landing page for a weight loss medication